albertomosconi/texrocket/README.md

 # LaTeX Template Engine

 A basic template engine for LaTeX.
-Create dynamic LaTeX documents by parsing JSON data and populating a custom template.
+Create dynamic documents by parsing JSON data and populating a custom template.

 The script parses a template and fills it with data read from json files.
 Provide different json files to have multiple files with the same structure but varying content. **Especially useful for translations**.